experimental.chain() is subject to change at any time.

 Applicable use cases

-- Writing to a bucket and querying the written data in a single Flux script or InfluxDB task.
+Write to an InfluxDB bucket and query the written data in a single Flux script.

 Write to a bucket and query the written data